Cyprus to fully lift capital controls within months

 The latest ECB data shows Cyprus has lost about 30 percent of its deposit base over a 17-month period.

-But Georgiades said this was part of the planned scaling down of a once over-sized banking sector.
+But Georgiades said this was part of the planned scaling down of the country's once over-sized banking sector.

-The European Commission, the IMF and the ECB - lenders known as the Troika - said the country had made good progress in meeting the terms of its 10-billion-euro ($13 billion) bailout programme.
-But the economy continues to shrink.

-In their report on November 7, the lenders warned of persisting economic risks.

 Georgiades also said that he would come up with a plan for the sale of state assets by the end of the year.
 The sale of individual stakes in state-owned companies, he said, would be taken on a case-by-case basis.

-"We need to come up with a plan soon, as far as privatisation is concerned," he said.
+"We need to come up with a plan soon, as far as privatization is concerned," he said.
 "I would say by the end of this year."